alexgcode/dropdown-navigation-main/README.md

 I learn about that when use media querys, for change a css rule its necesary access to that rule in the same way we use before.
 I learn use of the property "defer" from the script tag to load a js file.
-I learn to put transition on the end component if I want only to show the animation only when displayed
+I learn to put transition on the end component if I want only to show the animation only when displayed I learn that the css file is readed in order so, the last line is the one that prevails I learn that display static puts the sub element ul element iniside the parent element

 -----------------------------------------
 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.